 So as the Drupal community grows through a process to change our leadership structure here are the things I think it is important for all of us to remember.

 - It will not be perfect.
 We’re human, we will make mistakes, that’s okay.

 - It will change again.
 I don’t know when or why, but whatever we do will serve us for a time, and then we’ll replace it again.

-- Most of the community wont care most of the time.
-Most of the time, most of us don’t notice what Dries, the Drupal Association, Community Workgroup, and all the other groups that provide vision and leadership are doing.
+- Most of the community won’t care most of the time.
+Most of the time, most of us don’t notice what Dries, the Drupal Association, Community Working Group, and all the other groups that provide vision and leadership are doing.

 I think we can all agree my first point is a given.
 I mention it mostly because some of us will find fault in anything done going forward.
 We should remember the people doing this work are doing the best they can and give them support to do it well.

 On the plus side, whatever mistakes we make will be temporary because Drupal and its community will outlive whatever we create this time.
-We’ll outgrow it, get annoyed with the flaws, or just plain decide the change it again.
-Whatever we build needs to be built to be changed, improved, and replaced in the future.
-Think about it like the clauses in the constitution designed to amend the constitution.
+We’ll outgrow it, get annoyed with the flaws, or just plain decide to change it again.
+Whatever we build needs to be designed to be changed, improved, and replaced in the future.
+Think about it like the clauses in the U.S. constitution designed to allow amends to the constitution itself.

 Finally, we should remember that community and project governance is insider baseball.
 Understanding how and why we have the leadership we do is like watching a pitching duel on a rainy day, most baseball fans don’t enjoy those kinds of games.
 Most of our community wants to use Drupal and they don’t want to have to think about how DrupalCon, Drupal.org, and other other spaces and events are managed.
 That will not prevent them from complaining next time there are problems, but it is a fact of life those who do care should acknowledge.